WayneBrown/learnwebgl2/_sources/12_advanced_rendering/06_shadows.rst

   in some cases the object returned by a call to :code:`gl.getExtension()` is needed to access the functionality of the extension.

-To create a programmer-defined *frame buffer* composed of *texture objects* the following steps are required:
+A programmer-defined *frame buffer* composed of *texture objects* is created by the following steps:

 #.
 Create a new *frame buffer* object: :code:`gl.createFramebuffer()`.